 Mutual funds and ETFs, even those that are passively managed, have operating expenses.
 The operating expenses are taken out of the pool of money provided by investors.
 Every fund publishes its annual operating expense load, so you can compare them across funds.
 Funds with higher expense loads need to have higher returns on the underlying investments than fund with lower expense loads every year for you to make an equivalent return.

 ETFs tend to have much lower operating expense loads than mutual funds.
 Similarly, passive funds tend to have lower operating expense loads than actively managed funds.
+Operating expenses can have a significant impact on your long-term total return, as discussed in this post by Accessible Investor.

 If you purchase a mutual fund or ETF through a broker, you may pay a commission both when you buy the fund and when you sell it.
 A commission is a fee paid to the broker for the service it provides allowing you to buy and sell securities.
 Many brokers have recently reduced or eliminated commissions on many ETFs.
 If you purchase the mutual fund or ETF directly from the fund manager, you will not pay a commission.